pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policies_fragment.md

 - `attribute_contract_fulfillment` (Attributes Map) Defines how an attribute in an attribute contract should be populated. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--inbound_mapping--issuance_criteria--ldap_attribute_source--attribute_contract_fulfillment))
 - `description` (String) The description of this attribute source.
 The description needs to be unique amongst the attribute sources for the mapping.<br>Note: Required for APC-to-SP Adapter Mappings
-- `filter_fields` (Attributes List) The list of fields that can be used to filter a request to the custom data store. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--inbound_mapping--issuance_criteria--ldap_attribute_source--filter_fields))
+- `filter_fields` (Attributes Set) The list of fields that can be used to filter a request to the custom data store. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--restart_policy_action--inbound_mapping--issuance_criteria--ldap_attribute_source--filter_fields))
 - `id` (String) The ID that defines this attribute source.
 Only alphanumeric characters allowed.
 Note: Required for OpenID Connect policy attribute sources, OAuth IdP adapter mappings, OAuth access token mappings and APC-to-SP Adapter Mappings.
 IdP Connections will ignore this property since it only allows one attribute source to be defined per mapping.
 IdP-to-SP Adapter Mappings can contain multiple attribute sources.

 Read-Only: